daomapsieucap/fiber-admin/readme.txt

 == Changelog ==

-= 2.0.9 =
+= 2.0.10 =
-*Release Date - 20 June 2022*
+*Release Date - 25 July 2022*

-* Fixed: Missing `stripslashes` when displaying DB Error message.
-* Fixed: Fix issue custom term order not working when creating new item.
+* Fixed: Fix issue showing error in custom taxonomies when option Custom Taxonomy Order is not enabled.